This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 4

 Oudna (Uthina), Thuburbo Majus, Zaghouan, Kairouan.
 Visit the Roman site of Uthina, a chance to see several good quality mosaics in situ.
-The amphitheatre has underground vaulted cells intact.
+The amphitheatre has underground vaulted cells in tact.
 Thuburbo Majus is a major Roman city, with a colonnaded forum, fine temples, houses and baths and, by contrast with Dougga, streets laid out on a rectilinear grid.
-At 51 km long, the Zaghouan–Carthage aqueduct was one of the longest in the Roman world and its remains are breathtaking.
+At 51 km long, the Zaghouan–Carthage aqueduct was one of the longest in the Roman world and its remains are a breathtaking.
 Its source at Zaghouan was beautifully embellished with a water temple, set in a courtyard in a hillside terrace.
 First of two nights in Kairouan.

 Day 5

 Kairouan, El Djem.
 The morning is spent in Kairouan, with visits to the Medina and the Great Mosque (8th/9th century) and other examples of local traditional architecture.
 The immense colosseum at El Djem could hold 30,000 and is a remarkable sight, towering over its modern surroundings.
 The small museum nearby contains some exquisite mosaics.
+Final night in Kairouan.

 Day 6